dizyweather/Two-Joint-Arm-Optimization/README.md

 ## Description
 This project simulates a two-joint robotic arm tasked with navigating to a goal in a 2D space from any starting configuration.
 To determine an optimal path, the arm will employ Newton's Method--in which the program controlling the arm will alter the angles found on the arm using derivatives (CHANGE ONCE WE SETTLE ON NEW NEWTON’S METHOD).
-Iteratively using this process, the arm will simulate the most efficient path to the goal using the following restrictions:
+Iteratively using this process, the arm will simulate an efficient path to the goal using the following restrictions:
 * Linkage Length - Length of each individual linkage
 * Maximum Rotation - Max rotation distance of each joint/linkage
 * Maximum Angle Change - How far the entire arm (angle from base to end of arm) may rotate in one iteration